 Onion, Peppers and Garlic.
 Drain excess bacon grease and add onion and jalapenos.
 Cook for 5 minutes to soften.
 Add the garlic and cook another minute.

 Remaining Ingredients.
 Add the reserved bacon, beans, tomatoes, chicken broth, chili powder, cumin, oregano and salt and pepper.
-Stir and reduce heat to simmer.
+Stir and reduce heat to simmer the boldly flavored broth.

 Garnish and Serve.
 Garnish with fresh chopped cilantro, chili flakes, crumbly white cheese and serve.

 Boom!
 Done!
 Your pot of charro beans is ready to serve!
 Looks wonderful, doesn't it?
 It really is a great side dish, easy to make, but also easy to customize or turn into a meal!
 See the recipe notes below.